Michael Avenatti: Career

 In 2015, Avenatti prevailed against the National Football League (NFL) following a jury trial in Dallas.
 He later pursued a class-action suit on behalf of fans who showed up for Super Bowl XLV with tickets that didn't correspond to actual seats, but the courts in Texas declined to certify the class.

 In 2016, Avenatti filed another class action lawsuit against the NFL, this time on behalf of ticket-holders to the annual Hall of Fame Game, which was canceled a few hours before kickoff.

-In 2017, Gerald Tobin alleged Avenatti failed to pay him $28,700 for private investigatory work.
+In 2017, ex-con Gerald Tobin alleged Avenatti failed to pay him $28,700 for private investigatory work.
 As a result, Avenatti's firm was abruptly forced into bankruptcy.
 Tobin, a Floridian with four decades of convictions and jail time, was not a licensed investigator.
 Tobin's claim forced Avenatti to cancel a deposition in an unrelated lawsuit days later, raising the question of collusion between Avenatti and Tobin.
 The issue was resolved when the pair entered a non-disclosure agreement, and Avenatti paid Tobin the $28,700.

 In 2018, Avenatti's law firm was subjected to a $10 million judgment in a U.S. bankruptcy court.
 Avenatti has also defaulted on a $440,000 verdict in back taxes, penalties, and interest that he was personally obligated to pay under another bankruptcy settlement.
 The U.S. Attorney's office asserted in court that a motion seeking payment would soon be filed against Avenatti.
 Eagan Avenatti had been in Chapter 11 bankruptcy proceedings and, in December 2017, had agreed to pay $4.8 million in unpaid fees to a former partner, $2 million in back taxes, and $1 million to other creditors.
 In June 2018, the former partner filed a motion in U.S. bankruptcy court asking for a lien on any and all legal fees Avenatti's firm might collect, up to $10 million, from clients in 54 cases including his representation of Stormy Daniels.

 In November 2018, a few days after his arrest on suspicion of domestic violence, Avenatti's law firm was evicted from its office in Newport Beach after skipping $213,000 worth of rent payments.
 In January 2019, a former client filed an arbitration against Avenatti, alleging misuse of settlement funds Eagan Avenatti LLP had received in trust.

 On June 3, 2019, the California State Bar filed a 573-page petition to enroll Avenatti in involuntary inactive status pending the outcome of the criminal cases and the disciplinary action which will be filed against him.
 The primary basis for the action was Avenatti's alleged embezzlement of $1,600,000 in funds from client Greg Barela.